IBM-Cloud/clouddatabases-helloworld-kubernetes-examples/README.md

 1. If you do not already have an IBM Cloud account, [sign up here][IBMCloud_signup_url]

-2. [Download and install IBM Cloud CLI][https://console.bluemix.net/docs/cli/reference/bluemix_cli/download_cli.html]
+2. [Download and install IBM Cloud CLI][Download_IBMCloud_cli]

-    * The IBM Cloud CLI tool tool is what you'll use to communicate with IBM Cloud from your terminal or command line.
+    The IBM Cloud CLI tool tool is what you'll use to communicate with IBM Cloud from your terminal or command line.

 3. Install the IBM Cloud Kubernetes Service plugin.